 For I saw a blush in Staindrop church, which was of God’s own colouring.

 I once went on pilgrimage to the village of Staindrop and its plain church, just to say thank you for the beauty of that line.
 It is also an example of a line from the work that does not have an accompanying ‘Let’ line.
 Jubilate Agno was never finished, and some pages are missing from the manuscript (‘Let’ and ‘For’ section were written on separate pages).
-However, it seems clear that in some cases Smart though only of the lines in one form without their echo.
+However, it seems clear that in some cases Smart thought only of the lines in one form without their echo.
 This certainly seems the case with the work’s most celebrated passage, that which celebrates Smart’s asylum companion, his cat Jeoffry:

 For I will consider my Cat Jeoffry.